FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

   };
 }

-// extract this to a function so we can retry later const getTodos = function() {
+// extract this to a function so we can pass it in as the 'after' parameter const getTodos = function() {
   axios.get('/api/todos')
     .then(function (response) {